 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
+Harm can include children witnessing the ill treatment of others, particularly relevant when children see.
+Hear or experience domestic abuse and its effects.
 Appendix 1 explains the different types of abuse.